ArminJo/PWMMotorControl/examples/RobotCarBlueDisplay/README.md

 - Red bars are distanced below the distance of one ride per scan (default 20 cm) -> collision during next "scan and ride" cycle if obstacle is ahead.
 - Yellow bars are the values between the 2 thresholds (default 20 cm to 40 cm).
 - The tiny white bars are the distances computed by the doWallDetection() function.
 They overlay the green (assumed timeout) values.
-- The tiny black bar is the rotation chosen by doCollisionDetection() function.
+- The tiny black bar is the rotation chosen by doCollisionAvoiding() function.

 # Wall detection
 Ultrasonic distance measurement has a problem with walls.